A proof system for graph (non)-isomorphism verification: Proofs of lemmas and theorems

-\begin{replem}{lemma:target} If the fact $\bar{T}(G,\pi_0, \nu) = W$ is derived, then the set of vertices $W$ is the target cell that corresponds to the node $\nu$. \end{replem}

-\begin{proof} Recall that the target cell is always the first non-singleton cell of the coloring that corresponds to a node.
-The fact $\bar{T}(G,\pi_0, \nu) = W$ is derived by the rule \texttt{TargetCell} (Figure~\ref{rules:target}), and its premise is the fact $\bar{R}(G,\pi_0, \nu) = \pi$, which claims that $\pi$ is the coloring assigned to the node $\nu$.
-Since $W=\operatorname{cell}_i(\pi)$, where $i$ is the index of the first non-singleton cell of $\pi$, then $W$ is indeed the target cell corresponding to the node $\nu$. \end{proof}
+For the rule \texttt{TargetCell}, its premise is the fact $\bar{R}(G,\pi_0, \nu) = \pi$, which claims that $\pi$ is the coloring assigned to the node $\nu$.
+Since the target cell is always the first non-singleton cell of the coloring assigned to a node (and the rule assumes that such a cell exists for the coloring $\pi$), the first fact the rule derives is valid.
+Furthermore, the sequences of the form $[\nu, v]$, where $v$ belongs to the target cell corresponding to $\nu$ are also the nodes of the tree, so the remaining facts derived by the rule are also valid.